Counseling Partners

 For more information visit: Sexual Assault Services (SAS) of Planned Parenthood of the North Country

-STOP Domestic Violence is a NYS certified program assisting victims of domestic violence, 24 hours a day.
+STOP Domestic & Sexual Violence is a NYS certified program assisting victims of domestic violence, 24 hours a day.
 Please call our hotline at 518-563-6904 or email us at stopdv@bhsn.org if you, or someone you know, is in need of help.

-Our Goal: STOP Domestic Violence is the voice of victims and survivors.
+Our Goal: STOP Domestic & Sexual Violence is the voice of victims and survivors.
 We are the catalyst for changing society to have zero tolerance for domestic violence.
 We do this by affecting public policy, increasing understanding of the impact of domestic violence, and providing programs and education that drive that change.

 Services Include